-With your support, the BC SPCA works to protect and enhance the quality of life for farm animals in British Columbia.
-Our farm animal recovery and adoption barns care for abused and neglected farm animals, ensuring they receive the veterinary care and rehabilitation needed for successful adoptions.
-We also advocate for farm animals outside of our care, and work to provide them with a life worth living.
+With your support, the BC SPCA works to protect and enhance the quality of life for farmed animals in British Columbia.
+Our farm animal recovery and adoption barns care for abused and neglected farmed animals, ensuring they receive the veterinary care and rehabilitation needed for successful adoptions.
+We also advocate for farmed animals outside of our care, and work to provide them with a life worth living.

-Major farm animal welfare wins will continue to be added below.
+Major farmed animal welfare wins will continue to be added below.
 None of this would be possible without your passion for animal welfare and desire to take action.

 - Global Animal Partnership announced their Broiler Chicken Breed Assessment Protocol and approved breeds list as part of the Better Chicken Project.
 A research-based framework was developed for assessing animal welfare of broiler chicken breeds.
 Only the approved breeds with the highest welfare scores are permitted in their program.

 - After actively campaigning over the past two years, in collaboration with the Union of B.C.
 Indian Chiefs and other groups, the provincial government announced a phase-out of the mink farming industry in B.C.